-Fall is just around the corner and no one does fall fashion quite like the British heritage brands, some of these brands have been creating stylish clothing for the cooler seasons for over 200 years.
-From classic outerwear to bespoke shoes, these eight brands are should be at the top of your list when seeking heirloom quality goods.
+The weather is still cool, even here in Texas, and no one does intemperate weather quite like British heritage brands.
+Some of these makers have been creating stylish clothing for the cooler seasons for over 200 years.
+From classic outerwear to bespoke shoes, these eight brands should be at the top of your list when seeking heirloom quality goods that you will wear for decades.

 Barbour